Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Here's why all that matters

 Your knees support the weight of your upper body, transferring it through your ankles and feet for distribution to the floor or the ground.

 Knees are built to withstand heavy loads, but experience wear and tear over decades of usage.

 A dedicated hiker will probably experience some knee issues along the Hiking Trail of Life.

-So to help your knees in their important work, try these ideas.
+So help your knees in their important work.

 - Use trekking poles appropriately on every hike.

 - Use both of your knees to get up from a sitting or lying down position, to bear your weight, and to move through your daily activities.